- Visits and Events

 Can my student use a nickname on the application?

-Is the the writing section of the SAT or ACT test required for freshman?
+Is the writing section of the SAT or ACT test required for first-year students?

-Is it better for freshman to only send Oregon State the highest ACT or SAT score if a test is taken more than once?
+Is it better for first-year students to only send Oregon State the highest ACT or SAT score if a test is taken more than once?

 You are welcome to have your test information sent as they are scored.
 We will take your highest score in one sitting into consideration.
-Oregon State doesn’t accept ‘super scores’.
+Oregon State doesn’t calculate or accept ‘super scores’.

 What is the minimum SAT/ACT score required for admission?

-Oregon State does not have a minimum test score requirement.
-Please review a complete list of admissions requirements and criteria.
+Oregon State does not have a minimum test score requirement; SAT/ACT tests are optional for students.
+Please review a complete list of admission requirements and criteria.

-What are the admissions requirements for out-of-state students?
+What are the admission requirements for out-of-state students?

 Does Oregon State accept dual enrollment credit from high school students?